odoo/documentation/inventory/management/delivery/delivery_countries.rst

 Overview
 ========

-With Odoo, you can have different types of delivery methods, and you can limit them to a certain number of countries.
+With Twenty20, you can have different types of delivery methods, and you can limit them to a certain number of countries.

 Configuration